 What is shell shock?

 The term ‘shell shock’ came into common use after Charles Myers, an English psychologist, used it in a paper on the subject published in 1915.
-The condition was diagnosed in British Army soldiers who’d fought in World War One and was initially thought to be caused by physical injury to the nerves.
+The condition was diagnosed in British Army soldiers who’d fought in the First World War and was initially thought to be caused by physical injury to the nerves.
 As the war progressed, it became apparent that many suffered mental breakdown despite never having been near explosions, and experts began examining psychological factors.

 Shell shock symptoms varied hugely.
 Some men were completely disabled by mutism and paralysis; others went blind or deaf.
 Some developed stutters and tics, or experienced nightmares, depression and disorientation.
 Others were overwhelmed by anxiety.
 Shell shock would now be known as post-traumatic stress disorder (PTSD).

-How was shell shock treated during World War One?
+How was shell shock treated?

 Military authorities were often been reluctant to acknowledge shell shock, accusing those who broke down of malingering or cowardice.
 But as doctors sought to understand what caused the condition, a more enlightened attitude began to develop at home.
 Whereas once sufferers may have found themselves consigned to lunatic asylums, such places were now a last resort – to be used only if nowhere else could be found.